-relationships in the conduct of council business.

-- Schemes of delegation reviewed regularly in the light of legal and organisational changes. - Procurement and Financial Regulations, which are reviewed on a regular basis, are in place. - Officers/Members are updated on legal and policy changes as required. - Development and training plans for employees is identified through the annual My Performance Conversation appraisal process. - Access to update courses/ information briefings on new legislation. - Efficient systems and technology used for effective support. - Implementing appropriate human resource policies (including Thinkwell) and ensuring that they are working effectively. - HR policies and procedures developed incorporating relevant guidance on equalities and diversity requirements, safer recruitment, pre-employment checks. - Development of an Apprenticeship Programme offering training, skills and experience in Local Government. - Health and Safety policies designed to protect and enhance the welfare of staff are actively promoted and monitored.
+- Job descriptions are in place for Officers which have been correctly evaluated using the agreed Job Evaluation criteria and processes. - Role descriptors for Member roles. - Induction arrangements for Officers/Members - A Protocol on Member/Officer Relations to achieve good working relationships in the conduct of council business - Schemes of delegation reviewed regularly in the light of legal and organisational changes. - Procurement and financial regulations, which are reviewed on a regular basis, are in place. - Officers/Members are updated on legal and policy changes as required. - Development and training plans for employees is identified through the annual My Performance Conversation appraisal process. - Access to update courses/ information briefings on new legislation. - Efficient systems and technology used for effective support. - Implementing appropriate human resource policies (including Thinkwell) and ensuring that they are working effectively. - HR policies and procedures developed incorporating relevant guidance on equalities and diversity requirements, safer recruitment, pre-employment checks.